-In fact, when applied to a chart, the indicator tends to appear like the RSI.
+You can consider the RVI as a less known ‘brother’ of the RSI; In Fact ,when applied to a chart, the indicator tends to appear like the Relative Strength Index.

 What is the Relative Volatility Index?